niraj4u2/junereycasuga.github.io/source/_posts/2013-09-21-getting-started-with-ruby-on-rails.markdown

 <% end %>
 {% endcodeblock %}

-Okay!
 We now have our view.
 So let's try to create a product:

 {% img full-img /images/ruby_on_rails/rails_create.png %}